 Beadwork and the Art of Independence

-On view in the Atrium, Blackmon, and Weil Galleries
+On view in the Atrium, Blackmon, Goldman, Richard, and Rushton Stakely Galleries

 Ubuhle Women: Beadwork and the Art of Independence showcases a new form of bead art, the ndwango (cloth), developed by a community of women living and working together in rural KwaZulu-Natal, South Africa.
 The artist community Ubuhle was established in 1999 by Bev Gibson, a local resident, and Ntombephi “Induna” Ntobela, a migrant laborer from Bizana in the Eastern Cape, on a sugar plantation north of Durban in KwaZulu-Natal.
 Together they created a platform where local women could use the beading skills they had inherited as a means of achieving their own financial independence.